This is a good gel cleanser. I have oily skin and it was refreshing and worked well, but ultimately I like her Skin Balancing line a bit better.

 I love this cleanser, it cleans your skin thoroughly and keep it moist.
 I have a combination, acne-prone skin and this is one of the best cleanser that I've ever tried in my life.
+I need to use a sponge to completely clean my skin if I use a lot of make up but it is not a deal breaker.
 I wish the packaging look a bit prettier (I know, I'm a sucker for pretty bottles) but I can always decant it to a different bottle.
 Overall, great job Paula!

 I really like Hydralight cleanser because it does what it says.
 It gets rid of the extra oiliness on my nose yet keeps my often dry cheeks lightly moisturized.
 I prefer to use Hydralight when I'm feeling extra greasy on my nose.
 I will be buying CeraVe Hydrating cleanser for days when I'm dry.
 I love how Paula's Choice does not include irritants or fragrance so you can really clean your eye area from left over make up.
 It's inexpensive and comes in a generous size.
 Will buy again :D

 I have been using the hydralight for a few weeks now, it's a basic gel cleanser that doesn't foam, I use this after I take off my makeup with the jane iridele mitt, this cleanser is useless at taking of me makeup! it does leave my skin slightly dry but not tight!

 it's ok but il stick with it untill I can find something better.